 You need to carry out numerous marketing tactics consistently and in unison.
-But what methods should you focus on that will actually result in more business for your company?
+But what methods should you focus on that will result in more business for your company?
 This list will help you along that path.

-Here are our top 101 tips you can use to grow your business online.
+Before you start reading into ways to get more customers online, make sure your website is online with the best domain and web host provider, VentraIP and Here are our top 101 tips you can use to grow your business online.

 Marketing your business online without a clear strategy is like playing tennis with a blindfold on.
-You might hit a few balls but winning isn’t likely.
+You might hit a few balls, but winning isn’t likely.

 In this first section, we’ll look at the importance of strategy.

 When your message is that you help everyone, your marketing speaks to no one.
 Select a niche that you can serve better than anyone else and tailor all of your marketing activities to reaching that group of people.

 2. Find Out Why People Use Your Services

 Knowing your customer will help you align your marketing message to the motivations and pain points of the people you are aiming to reach.

 Your unique selling proposition isn’t just a fancy slogan but a tangible reason why someone would choose your business over another.

 Once you have defined what you can do better than anyone else, you need to hit your customers over the head with it until it’s the first thing that comes to mind when people think of your business.